Gueust/Rauzy-Language/doc/source/tutorial.rst

   the `level` sub-hierarchy.
 In particular, after having removed the objects deeper than `level` it calls :meth:`~modeling.core.Object.remove_unvalid_relations` that removes relations made unvalid because of the deletion of some objects.
+  An example applied to the diagram upper in this page is included in tutorial-example.py
+- The :meth:`keyword_abstraction(key, value) <modeling.core.Object.keyword_abstraction>`
+  abstraction function allows a more general abstraction.
+It abstracts an object keeping only sub-objects containing the `key` => `value` property.
+In a more general case, we should give a key and a boolean function and the abstraction would keep all the objets which have this `key` => `value` in their properties and for which f(value) returns true.

 Further development